Unsteady aerodynamic theory and experiments of hovering membrane wings: Methodology

 The experimental setup of \cite{Gehrke_2022} is briefly described here in the context of the current work, as this work serves for validation of the novel theoretical model presented in \S\ref{sec:Formulation}.
 The experimental configuration features a membrane wing that is attached to a rigid frame that performs a prescribed flapping motion in a water tank.
 The membrane wing includes rigid leading and trailing edges that are free to rotate, allowing the wing edges to align favourably with the flow during each flapping cycle.
 An additional degree of freedom is maintained at the trailing edge by permitting free translation of the edge in the chord-wise direction, varying the membrane chord-length in time.

 This configuration enables passive deformation of the thin aerofoil shape under aerodynamic loading, creating a natural synergy between structural flexibility and aerodynamic forces, characterised by the aeroelastic number, $\Ae={Eh}/({\f{1}{2}\rho \overline{U}^2 c})$, where $E$ is the Young modulus of the membrane.
-The model wing performs a sinusoidal stroke along the horizontal plane, and a trapezoidal angle of attack ($\alpha$) profile (see figures~\ref{fig:modelOverview}b), similar to the hovering kinematics of small bats and insects.
+The model wing performs a sinusoidal stroke along the horizontal plane, and a trapezoidal angle of attack ($\alpha$) profile, similar to the hovering kinematics of small bats and insects (see figures~\ref{fig:Exp_model_intro}b and \ref{fig:modelOverview}b showing the experimental setup and wing kinematics).
 The experimental study focused on capturing the membrane dynamic response and the unsteady aerodynamic forces produced by the flapping wing for a wide range of aeroelastic numbers, $\Ae = 0.25-12$, and angle-of-attack amplitudes of $\hat{\alpha}=15^\circ-75^\circ$.
-Aerodynamic forces and moments were recorded at the wing root with a 6-axis force/torque transducer, while the wing's deformation was captured throughout the flapping cycle with two machine vision cameras in stereo-configuration and reconstructed using photogrammetry (figure~\ref{fig:Exp_model_intro}b).
+Aerodynamic forces and moments were recorded at the wing root with a 6-axis force/torque transducer, while the wing's deformation was captured throughout the flapping cycle with two machine vision cameras in stereo-configuration and reconstructed using photogrammetry.
 Three-dimensional deformation results showed no significant spanwise variation in membrane profile, allowing its representation by a single two-dimensional profile \citep[][]{gehrke_highly_2025}.
-Finally, the unsteady flow field around the membrane wing was recorded using planar particle image velocimetry (PIV) at a fixed span-wise position, located at the radius of the second moment of area ($r = 0.55R$, where $R$ is the total wingspan).
-More information about the experimental setup and in-depth aerodynamic analysis can be found in \cite{Gehrke_2022} and \cite{gehrke_highly_2025}.
+Finally, the unsteady flowfield around the membrane wing was recorded using planar particle image velocimetry (PIV) at a fixed span-wise position, located at the radius of the second moment of area ($r = 0.55R$, where $R$ is the total wingspan).
+More information about the experimental setup, data acquisition and processing, and in-depth aerodynamic analysis can be found in \cite{Gehrke_2022} and \cite{gehrke_highly_2025}.